msp-strath/three-times/content/basics/sequences.md

 Trying writing a method `append` using `+` in the method body.
 :::

-Another way to append lists is to use a mutable oepration.
+The other way to append lists is to use a mutable operation.
 Within Python,
 lists are objects.
 The append method call